Kudankulam Nuclear Power Plant: Operations

 The first reactor of the plant attained criticality on 13 July 2013 and was connected to the grid three months later.
 It started commercial operation from 31 December 2014.
 The second unit achieved criticality on 10 July 2016 and was connected to the grid in August.
 Commercial operation started on 15 October 2016.

 The Kerala State Electricity Board (KSEB) board members have approved signing of a power purchase agreement (PPA) with the Nuclear Power Corporation of India (NPCIL) for sourcing electricity from the Kudankulam nuclear power project (KKNPP).

 Unit 1 was shut down in June 2015 for refuelling and annual maintenance.
 On 21 January 2016, the reactor restarted and was connected to grid on 30 January.

 Kudankulam Nuclear Power Project Site Director D. S. Choudhary stated on 26 January 2018 that units 1 and 2 of the nuclear plant had generated a combined total of 22,800 million units since they began functioning.

 In October 2025, the Central electricity regulatory body granted permission to NPCIL to use 50MWe from Units 1 and 2 for the commissioning of units 3 and 4.
 According to the plant director, unit 3 is expected to be commissioned in 2026.

+In April 2026, NPCIL announced to have achieved the 'Spill to open reactor' stage.
+It refers to flushing the reactor systems for operation and testing.
+It is said to be a significant step for commissioning the unit.

+Unit one has been suffering from frequent problems with its turbogenerators, which had led to repair shutdowns.